e-dschungel/php_version_test/README.md

 Checks PHP version for different file extensions.
 Example ".php56" executes PHP 5.6

+## New Handler Test
+Checks for different Add Handler settings in .htaccess file and expects that files using this setting are not executed but return their code
+Example: AddHandler php90-cgi .php in .htaccess returns the code without executing it.

+## New Version Extension Test
+Checks for different version extensions and expects that this files with these extensions are not executed but return their code
+Example ".php90" returns the code without executing it.

 ## Obsolete PHPX Test
 Special test for hoster all-inkl.com.
 The extension used to execute PHP as Apache module.